 Vote: ❎

-@philipjohn - over 6 years ago
+@philipjohn - almost 7 years ago

 I like this in general.
 The third paragraph does kinda contradict with the second paragraph though I think - it can't be independent if we're saying we'll change what it does :) Would you be open to slimming it down to just the first two?